Henry Montagu Butler: Career

-As his father had, Butler served as headmaster of Harrow School (1860 to 1885).
-As headmaster, he influenced many young people, including Stanley Baldwin (Prime Minister), Lord Davidson (Archbishop of Canterbury), Galsworthy of the Forsyte Saga, 10 bishops including Bishop Gore, 17 judges, 4 viceroys, 12 governors, 12 ambassadors, 33 privy councillors, and 64 generals.
-He changed Harrow from a hide-bound and backward seventeenth century institution to a rebuilt and well-equipped contemporary school.
+Butler succeeded Charles Vaughan (priest) as headmaster of Harrow School from 1860 to 1885, following in his father's footsteps.
+In this capacity he influenced many young people, including Stanley Baldwin (Prime Minister), Lord Davidson (Archbishop of Canterbury), John Galsworthy of the Forsyte Saga, ten bishops including Bishop Gore, and many others who went on to become establishment figures.
+He is credited with changing Harrow from a traditional seventeenth century institution to a rebuilt and well-equipped contemporary school.

-He was then appointed Dean of Gloucester in 1885 and was also Master of Trinity College, Cambridge from 1886 to 1918, and Vice Chancellor of the University, 1889–1890.
+He was appointed Dean of Gloucester in 1885, Master of Trinity College, Cambridge from 1886 to 1918, and Vice Chancellor of the University from 1889 to 1890.

-A talented and versatile Latinist, Butler achieved fame as one of the most adept British composers of Latin (and Greek) verse in the 19th and 20th centuries.
+A talented and versatile Latinist, Butler achieved fame as one of the most adept British composers of Latin and Greek verse in the 19th and 20th centuries.
 He wrote one hymn, Lift up your hearts!
 We lift them, Lord, to thee in 1881.
 He died in Cambridge on 14 January 1918.